 Reporting and recordkeeping requirements will be the responsibility of both CSD and the Administrator.
-All reports must be consistent with the quantification methodologies and reporting guidance9 developed by CARB and the requirements established by CSD in these Guidelines.
+All reports must be consistent with the quantification methodologies and reporting guidance developed by CARB and the requirements established by CSD in these Guidelines.
 The level and duration of reporting and record retention will vary depending upon project type and will be specified in the Administrator contract.
 At a minimum, the Administrator will be required to report to CSD basic project information for all properties receiving incentives during the funding or contract term and maintain records for three years after contract close.

-The Administrator will also be required to report to CSD project information that demonstrates the energy and GHG savings achieved, priority population benefits, other implementation metrics, and other quantification data determined by CSD and CARB.
+The Administrator will also be required to report to CSD project information that demonstrates the energy and GHG savings achieved, priority population benefits, set-aside amounts consistent with Table 1 allocation amounts, other implementation metrics, and other quantification data determined by CSD and CARB.